Over 1 billion stolen records found in dark web discovery

 The discovery of the of 1.4 billion records in a single archive represents a new record.
 It tops the previous leading cache of stolen credentials—the Exploit.in combo list, which exposed 797 million records.
 The latest discovery includes those records.
 (5)

 The threat of identity theft isn’t likely to disappear.
-Consider: More than 7 billion identities have been stolen in data breaches in the past eight years, according to recent research from NortonLifeLock.
+Consider: More than 7 billion identities have been stolen in data breaches in the past eight years, according to research from the 2017 Internet Security Threat Report.

 That’s almost one record for every person on the planet.